Sustainability, environmental awareness and living a more ethical life are all topics that have grown in stature recently.

 This is because we don’t think consumerism can ever really be ethical.
 Instead, we talk about ethical consumption: the act of consuming in accordance with your beliefs.

-For example, if you are an animal lover, you’ll probably want to avoid eating meat and dairy, using leather or other products or ingredients that are tested on animals.
+For example, if you are an animal lover, you’ll probably want to avoid eating meat and dairy, using leather (there are now eco leather versions) or other products or ingredients that are tested on animals.
 You may also want to avoid companies that have brands that do the same.

 If you are into the environment, you may want to avoid toxic chemicals or companies that don’t have a clear policy on reducing their carbon dioxide emissions.